diogoeichert/oo-lang/README.md

 The OO programming language

 A modern object-oriented language with a clean-yet-familiar syntax.
 OO is for "Object Orientation".
-Please refer to [bigsample.oo](bigsample.oo) for a sample of the syntax.
+Please refer to [pilot.oo](pilot.oo) for a sample of the currently-supported syntax.

 ## Goals
 OO aims for clean code.
 Basic feature list (not exhaustive):

-- no scattered statements, top level grammar should be either class or function definitions;
+- no global statements, top level grammar should be either class or function definitions;
 - the "main" function is the starting point for any program;
-- clean syntax that avoids redundant symbols and typing;
-- built-in indentation.
+- indentation as part of the grammar.

 ## Milestones
-The first milestone is to compile OO code to environment-agnostic JavaScript.
+- compile OO code to JavaScript; ✓
+- implement primitive types; ✓
+- implement functions; ✓
+- implement control statements;
+- implement loop statements;
+- implement essential expressions;
+- implement classes;
+- implement basic data structures;
+- implement environment-agnostic code generation.

 ## Sample usage
 This will compile the `hello.oo` file and run it with `node`: